 NIST, the nation's reference lab for biological measurements, launched the Genome Editing Consortium in June 2018 to develop measurements and standards to increase confidence in the use of these techniques for health care, agriculture, chemical production, and other fields of national importance.

 The NIST Genome Editing Consortium works with the community in a pre-competitive arena to develop the measurement tools that will advance the whole field, helping to mature genome editing technology into a reliable resource for biomanufacturing and making other commercial products.
-The consortium is still open to .
+The consortium is still open to new members.
 No proprietary information will be shared as part of the consortium.